cyberbotics/webots/docs/guide/web-streaming.md

 * `data-broadcast`: boolean variable enabling or not the broadcast.
 * `data-isMobileDevice`: boolean variable specifying if the application is running on a mobile device.
 * `data-thumbnail`: the name of the .jpg file containing the thumbnail.
 If the `data-thumbnail` attribute is not set, a default thumbnail will be displayed during load.
-* `showMainRobotWindow`: specify if the world's robot window must be displayed.
-Must be called before connect.
-It is hidden by default.
 * `showIde`: specify if the IDE button must be displayed on the toolbar.
 Must be called before connect.
 The IDE button is displayed by default if an IDE is available.
 * `showPlay`: specify if the play button must be displayed on the toolbar.
 Must be called before connect.
 The play button is displayed by default.
 * `showQuit`: specify if the quit button must be displayed on the toolbar.
 Must be called before connect.
 The quit button is displayed by default.